hamarituc/gentoo-overlay/README.md

 Acknowledgement: These ebuilds are based on the work of Ctibor Brančík whose repo disappeared unfortunately.

-### Open Astro Project

-This package containts a capture utility for astronomical cameras mainly used for planetary imaging.

 ### SER Player

 Player for astronnomical SER video capture files.